desaibhargav/sadhguru/README.md

 Repository for Sadhguru video recommendation project

-STATUS: [ONGOING]
+STATUS: [POC]

 ## ON-GOING TASKS:
-1. backend/recommend.py -> seperate branch created (recommendation-pipeline).
+1. frontend/how_does_explore_work.md -> add diagram to simplify understanding.
-2. backend/youtube_client.py -> adding docstrings.
+2. frontend/how_does_search_work.md -> add diagram to simplify understanding.
-3. frontend/app.py -> wireframe ready.

 ## TO DO:
-1. Incorporate scrapped metadata like `video_title`, `video_description` etc in addition to semantics in the recommendation pipeline.
-2. Add a preprocessing pipeline for text before connecting it to the recommendation pipeline.
-3. Create some slides with figures and results to go along with the presentation.
-4. Update README.md (with basic usage, documentation and purpose of the project).
+1. Update README.md (with basic usage, documentation and purpose of the project).
-5. **ADD.
+2. **ADD.
 COMMENTS.
 EVERYWHERE.
 FFS!**